 For breakers with two trip coils, both coils should be monitored.

-For breaker trips initiated by a protective relay or control switch, a separate contact output or internal trip equation of the relay or control switch may be used to detect line open status.

-For most designs, undercurrent or 52b status detection may also be required in addition to current or voltage schemes for breaker trip bus monitoring because the trip logic signal only monitors the DC current flowing through the breaker trip coil (or the trip bus voltage).
+For most designs, undercurrent or 52b status detection may also be required in addition to relay, current or voltage schemes for breaker trip bus monitoring because the trip logic signal only monitors relay trip contact or the DC current flowing through the breaker trip coil (or the trip bus voltage).
 Once the breaker opens, the coil current falls to zero and a separate detection method must be used to recognize breaker status.

 Voltage, power, frequency, or out-of-step relays may be used when those functions provide reliable and secure methods of detecting the condition being monitored for the RAS.
 Precautions often require more effort to ensure reliable operation than if other detection methods can be used.

-Power flow is often used to make RAS arming decisions, but is also occasionally used for triggering decisions.
+Power flow is often used to make RAS arming decisions, but is also occasionally used for triggering decisions, especially for schemes that monitor for overloaded Elements.

 Voltage sensing (where needed) should monitor all three phases at the critical transmission level.